Littlebigdough/gift-npc-hats-Stardew/README.md

 If you want to discontinue make sure to send your work so far so others can continue your work, you will be credited no matter what!
 Last of all have fun!

-i will Post updates of what hats are done or not in an issue and will be updating it regularly :)
+i will Post important stuff and updates of what hats are done or not in the "UPDATES" issue and will be updating it regularly :)

+if you send a file it would be apreciated if you named it like this, [npcname][hat], eg: AbigailButterflyBow.png